Vanderhoof/PyDBML/README.md

 ```

-Parser returns a Database object that is a container for the parsed DBML entities.
+The parser returns a Database object that is a container for the parsed DBML entities.

 You can access tables inside the `tables` attribute: